Stefan Konarske

-Stefan Konarske (born in Stade, Germany on 28 February 1980) is a German film, television and stage actor.
+Stefan Konarske (born in Stade, West Germany on 28 February 1980) is a German film, television and stage actor.

 Biography

 Konarske studied in Paris before returning to Germany where he had his start as a young actor in a private Hamburg theatre company.
 He then studied at Ernst Busch Academy of Dramatic Arts graduating in 2006 with distinction after four years of studies.
 While studying, he played the title role in a production of Bertolt Brecht's Baal.
 In the 2006-2007 season, he also made his debut at the Deutsches Theater in the role of Orest in Drei Sterne suchen einen Koch directed by Michael Thalheimer.
 For this role he was named "Young Actor of the Year 2007" by the magazine Theater.
 He then appeared as part of the Ensemble of the Deutsche Theater Berlin, in the 2008 TV adaptation of the theatre piece Werther in the lead role.
 It was broadcast on ZDF theater channel.
 For his role, he was nominated as "Best Young Actor - Television Movie" during the Undine Awards in Austria.